mjpitts/Arithmetic-Rush/README.md

 # Arithmetic-Rush
 An original math game made by me targeted towards a younger audience.
 This game is meant to be run a fully extended browser window on a medium screen.
+This game was built purely with React as an effort to increase my comfort with the framework.

 **To get up and running with this project:**